MargauxLefebvre/MargauxLefebvre/README.md

-Ph.D.
-Student in population genomics 🧬 at MiVEGEC 🦟 and University of Montpellier 🏫
+Post-doc in population genomics of ancient pathogens 🧬 at the Department of Archaeogenetics, Max Planck Institute for Evolutionary Anthropology (Leipzig, Germany).

-Working on structure, demography, and adaptation of *Plasmodium* parasites 💻
+Working on structure, demography, and adaptation of *Plasmodium* parasites.

-French 🇫🇷